Medications

 Treatment will usually start on a low dose.
 This is gradually increased until you and your GP or specialist agree that your symptoms are under control.

-Madopar is available in capsules, which should not be broken, tablets or dispersible tablets, which can be dissolved in water.
+Madopar is available in capsules, which should not be broken, scored tablets which can be broken or dispersible tablets, which can be dissolved in water.
 Sinemet can be taken in pill form.
 Both Madopar and Sinemet come in different strengths, depending on the dose your GP or specialist thinks you need.
+Kinson comes in one tablet which is scored.

 Controlled release Madopar and Sinemet